 Nathan Ip is an advocate for equity and the inclusive education of individuals with developmental disabilities.
 He brings over 15 years of experience in youth engagement and community development.
 Nathan has also worked on province-wide youth engagement initiatives with the Ministry of Children’s services and various ethno-cultural organizations serving new Canadians.

-Previously, Nathan worked as a coordinator of inclusive post-secondary education at MacEwan University.
+Presently, Nathan is the Program Manager of HEADSTRONG in Alberta, a National Mental Health Youth Leadership Initiative.
 He has served on several boards, including the Community Services Advisory Board for the City of Edmonton, Our House Addiction Recovery Centre and the Edmonton Food Bank.

 “I believe we all have an important stake in public education.
 I’m excited to be serving my second term as Trustee and look forward to advancing equity and ensuring the success of all students.”Nathan IpEPSB Trustee

 Community Services Advisory Board

 Development Program Instructor